jhajek/Linux-text-book-part-1/Chapter-14/chapter-14.md

 ### Where did Containers Come From

-We know the birthday of containers.  it started in 4.1 BSD in 1984.
+We know the birthday of containers.
+It started in 4.1 BSD in 1984.
 Bill Joy submitted the code to create the ancestor of containers, the ```chroot``` command.
 This command was used to *contain* a user or application into a certain directory structure, while allowing multiple users to still share the same system.
 The ```chroot``` command gave wat to FreeBSD ```jails``` command which essentially was used to contain vulnerable or misbehaving software.
 This would allow you to *jail* and application such as a webserver or FTP server so that there processes would not effect other users.

 Taking the idea of a BSD Jail, SUN developed a further extension for [Solaris called Zones](https://docs.oracle.com/cd/E36784_01/html/E36848/zones.intro-2.html#scrolltoc "Oracle Solaris Zones Docs") in 2004.
 The purpose of Zones is stated as "*...partitioning technology (is) used to virtualize operating system services and provide an isolated and secure environment for running applications[^159].*" This technology lives on in IllumOS based distributions today.
 Zones were an improvement over FreeBSD Jails.
 But were still positioned as an IT tool for consolidating servers and reducing costs.